Film and video

 The D Series

-The D Series is a collection of over 10,000 analogue discs dating from 1935 through to the late 1950s.
-They are mainly broadcast discs from the New Zealand Broadcasting Company (and its former iterations) and contain some of the oldest material in our sound archive.
+The D Series is a collection of over 10,000 analogue discs dating from about 1935 through to the late 1950s.
+They are mainly broadcast discs recorded by the New Zealand Broadcasting Service (and predecessor, the Broadcasting Board).
+The collection contains some of the oldest material in our sound archive.
 They include many wartime radio newsreels, election addresses, current events programmes such as Radio Digest, Australian serial dramas and brass band contests.
 Approximately 400 discs relate to Māori subjects, ranging from recordings of traditional waiata, oratory and tributes to famous people.

 General Tape Collection